Create an attractive color scheme for any indoor space with painted wall stripes.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 Paint the wall with a background color.
 (We used Valspar Signature Lucky Street, #ar923.)
 Let dry.

-We created a stripe pattern that repeats every 15" and consists of a 2"-wide white stripe (Valspar Signature Sunday Times, #ar915), a 2"-wide gray stripe (Valspar Signature Skyline Shadow, #ar1318), and a 1"-wide blue stripe (Evening Stroll, #ar1224).
-To create the same pattern, measure 10" and 12" out from one wall corner and mark where the wall meets the ceiling.
-For the next set of stripes, measure the repeat distance (15") from the first pair of marks (25" and 27").
+We created a stripe pattern that repeats every 15 inches and consists of a 2-in-wide white stripe (Valspar Signature Sunday Times, #ar915), a 2-in-wide gray stripe (Valspar Signature Skyline Shadow, #ar1318), and a 1-in-wide blue stripe (Evening Stroll, #ar1224).
+To create the same pattern, measure 10 inches and 12 inches out from one wall corner and mark where the wall meets the ceiling.
+For the next set of stripes, measure the repeat distance (15 inches) from the first pair of marks (25 inches and 27 inches).
 Repeat as you work your way across the wall.

-Now measure 2" over from the white stripe and mask with painter’s tape.
+Now measure 2 inches over from the white stripe and mask with painter’s tape.
 Apply gray paint; let dry and remove the tape.

-Next measure 1" over from the gray stripe and mask with painter’s tape.
+Next measure 1 inch over from the gray stripe and mask with painter’s tape.
 Apply blue paint; let dry and remove the tape.

 Even when paint feels dry to the touch, it may not yet have bonded firmly to the wall and the tape could pull the paint loose.
 Follow the manufacturer’s recommended drying times before taping over freshly painted surfaces.